Akshay-Jagiasi/Personal_Finance_Tracker/README.md

 EMAIL_HOST_PASSWORD = config('EMAIL_HOST_PASSWORD')
 ```
 After commenting out these lines, you should be able to run the project without any issues related to email configuration.
-For demo purposes, you can log in using the following credentials:

-Username: akshay

-Password: 1234567890

-This will allow you to explore the application's functionality without setting up email configuration.